godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Block:
 		- Bow-Blades: A pair of large, curved blades that can open up, then combine, into a powerful, yet short-ranged bow.
 			- Mechanic:
-				-
+				- Manastring Threads: Successful attacks in blade form generate Manastring Threads.
+You can have up to 6 Threads at a time, and you gain certain
 				- Bow Form
-					- Manawrought Arrows:
+					- Manaweft Arrows:
 				- Blade Form
-					- Manaweft
+					- Manaweft Blades
-					- Manastring Resonance: Attacks in
+					-
 					- String Resonance- Attacks in blade form build resonance, which can be vented by firing arrows in bow form.
 Higher resonance=more arrow damage, and at max resonance, firing the bow consumes no mana.
 			- Stats
 				- Damage Die: